Canadian Army: Post-unification

 The army hit its lowest enlistment numbers in decades in 2001, before it rebounded as a result of the War in Afghanistan.
 The 12-year Afghan mission was the longest military campaign undertaken by the CAF.
 In 2011, Land Forces Command was renamed to the Canadian Army, restoring the pre-unification name for Canada's military land forces.

+Following the document Inflection Point 2025, the commander of the army Lieutenant-General Michael Wright ordered staff to prepare a significant reorganization from its conventionally configured divisions to four task specific formations.
+The Defence of Canada Division will be primary reserve, heavy with the Canadian Rangers, with integrated air and missile defences.
+The Manoeuvre Division will group the regular force brigades for conventional warfare, creation of a sustainment brigade and a light infantry regiment from the three existing light battalions.
+In support will be a training formation and a support division.

 Structure

 The Canadian Army is the land component of the Canadian Armed Forces, and the CAF's largest element.
 Command is held by the commander of the Canadian Army, a lieutenant-general, with a major-general serving as their deputy.
 The commander of the Canadian Army reports to the chief of the Defence Staff, who, in turn, reports to the minister of National Defence, the head of the Department of National Defence.

-The Army is made up of four geographically based divisions and a training formation, the Canadian Army Doctrine and Training Centre (CADTC).
-These four divisions and CADTC report to Canadian Army Headquarters, which is organized into three main sections: Operations, Strategy, and Reserve, each led by a brigadier-general.
+Four formations reports to Canadian Army Headquarers, a "manuevre" division, a "defence of Canada" division, a support division, and a training formation, Canadian Army Doctrine and Training Centre (CADTC).
 CADTC is responsible for the development of doctrine, manages the Army's intellectual growth, and oversees all individual and collective training across its establishments and divisions.
 Advanced and future war doctrine is also developed at the Canadian Army Land Warfare Centre (CALWC), which also publishes the peer-reviewed Canadian Army Journal.